venky2702001/TO-DO-LIST/README.md

 └── gui.py

-**Enhanced To-Do List Application**
+# **Enhanced To-Do List Application**

-Description: Developed a comprehensive To-Do List application with an intuitive graphical user interface (GUI) using Python, Tkinter, and SQLite.
+**Description**: Developed a comprehensive To-Do List application with an intuitive graphical user interface (GUI) using Python, Tkinter, and SQLite.
 This application allows users to manage their tasks effectively by providing functionalities to add, list, update, and delete tasks, along with additional attributes such as deadlines, priorities, and categories.

-**Technologies Used:**
+# **Technologies Used:**

-Programming Language: Python
+**Programming Language**: Python

-GUI Library: Tkinter
+**GUI Library**: Tkinter

-Database: SQLite
+**Database**: SQLite

-**Key Features:**
+# **Key Features:**

-Add Task: Users can create new tasks with optional details including deadlines, priorities, and categories.
+**Add Task**: Users can create new tasks with optional details including deadlines, priorities, and categories.

-List Tasks: Displays all tasks with their respective details in a list format.
+**List Tasks**: Displays all tasks with their respective details in a list format.

-Update Task: Allows users to modify existing tasks directly through the GUI.
+**Update Task**: Allows users to modify existing tasks directly through the GUI.

-Delete Task: Provides an option to delete selected tasks from the list and the database.
+**Delete Task**: Provides an option to delete selected tasks from the list and the database.

-Data Persistence: Utilizes SQLite to store and manage tasks, ensuring data is preserved between sessions.
+**Data Persistence**: Utilizes SQLite to store and manage tasks, ensuring data is preserved between sessions.

-**Responsibilities:**
+# **Responsibilities:**

 Designed and implemented the GUI using Tkinter, ensuring an intuitive and user-friendly interface.